Configuring External Storage (GUI)

 The External Storage Support application enables you to mount external storage services and devices as secondary ownCloud storage devices.
 You may also allow users to mount their own external storage services.

-Also new in 9.0 is an option for the ownCloud admin to enable or disable sharing on individual external mountpoints.
+This also includes an option for the ownCloud admin to enable or disable sharing on individual external mountpoints.
 Sharing on such mountpoints is disabled by default.

 Tick the checkbox under